ods94065/project1-portfolio-site/README.md

 This project uses Bootstrap 3 as a CSS framework, and jQuery/Bootstrap for simple modal dialog behaviors in Javascript.

-To maximize the separation of semantics and presentation, Bootstrap is not included directly in the page.
-Rather, I use LESS, and Bootstrap's LESS sources, to selectively include Bootstrap grid classes for the semantic classes and elements that I need.

 All source materials are in the `src/` directory.